dylan-lang/dylan-programming-book/source/perform.rst

-In addition to establishing a contract, specifying the types of the parameters and return values of generic functions can allow the compiler to make additional inferences, as described in `Type constraints <perform.htm#19965>`_ with regard to *truncate/* .
+In addition to establishing a contract, specifying the types of the parameters and return values of generic functions can allow the compiler to make additional inferences, as described in `Type constraints`_ with regard to ``truncate/``.
 In the absence of other information, the compiler is limited in the optimizations that it can make based solely on the parameter types in the generic function, so it is generally best not to restrict artificially the types of a generic function, but rather to use the restricted types to document the generic function’s protocol.

 Open generic functions
 ----------------------

-By default, generic functions are *sealed* .
-When you use *define generic* , that is the same as using *define sealed generic* .
+By default, generic functions are *sealed*.
+When you use ``define generic``, that is the same as using ``define sealed generic``.
 No other library can add methods to a sealed generic function — not even on new classes that they may introduce.
 Methods cannot be added to, or removed from, the generic function at run time.
 The only methods on a sealed